Counterfeit illegal drug selling: Relation to drug-related crimes

 There is a low chance of law punishing fraud among illicit drug traders, however it is likely that informal social control among drug traders reduces the likelihood of fraud between illegal trade partners.
 For instance, getting robbed or losing a business contact may not justify dealer's increased profits for a short-term from fraudulent behavior.

 Legal status

 Selling counterfeit illicit drugs is illegal even if the substances used to make the imitation drug are not illegal on themselves.
 It is illegal to distribute or sell counterfeit fake drugs in many U.S. states including Nevada, Ohio, Illinois, Florida, Michigan and Massachusetts.

 U.S. Federal Law

 Selling counterfeit illicit drugs is illegal under the U.S. federal law.
-Relevant parts of the U.S. federal law include 21 U.S.C.
-Section 331 and 18 U.S. Code § 1001.
+Relevant parts of the U.S. federal law include 21 U.S.C. § 331 and 18 U.S.C. § 1001.

-21 U.S.C.
-Section 331 makes it illegal to sell an adulterated or misbranded drug in interstate commerce.
+21 U.S.C. § 331 makes it illegal to sell an adulterated or misbranded drug in interstate commerce.